bluelotus03/axe-hacks-2022/content/_index.md

     - title : "Events Schedule"
       images:
       - "images/service-1.png"
       content : "Our hackathon will kick off on Friday, March 25th and wrap up on March 27th.
 In addition to Hacker Hangouts during the hackathon, we will have an awesome line-up of Mini Events in the week leading up to it.
-Once our full schedule is posted, you can check it out with the link below!"
+Check out our full schedule with the link below!"
       button:
         enable : true
         label : "See Events"